Policy Brief

 Introduction

-Jersey has made legally binding commitments to reduce substantially carbon emissions.
+Jersey has committed to substantially reducing carbon emissions.
 The Carbon Neutral Roadmap set out how the reduction would be achieved.
 This brief explains Jersey’s commitments and the progress that is being made towards achieving them.

 Summary

-The Paris Agreement on climate change was formally extended to Jersey in May 2022, which means that Jersey is legally committed to achieving net-zero emissions by 2050.
+The Paris Agreement on climate change was formally extended to Jersey in May 2022, which means that Jersey is committed to achieving net-zero emissions by 2050.
+Jersey has adopted interim targets for reducing emissions from the agreed baseline year of 1990, of 68% by 2030 and 78% by 2035.

 In 2023, 43% of Jersey’s emissions came from transport, 19% from business 14% from residential buildings and 14% from energy production and distribution.

-Jersey is establishing an independent Climate Council which will report in early 2026 on progress in implementing the CNR during the 2022-2025 delivery period.
-Proposals for the second CNR delivery plan will be brought forward in 2026.
+Jersey has established an independent Climate Council, which will report in early 2026 on progress in implementing the CNR during the 2022-2025 delivery period.
+Proposals for the second CNR delivery plan – outlining the Government’s approach for 2027-2030 - will be brought forward in 2026.

 A commitment to produce an energy strategy by the end of 2023 was not met.
 The States Assembly has agreed that an energy strategy will be produced by the end of 2026.